pkly/i18next-php/README.md

 It's extremely unlikely that things are broken as right now I'm simply porting over the JS code without testing it for compatibility with PHP.

+### Todo

+* Finish all components
+* Prepare for composer use (it will not be a solid requirement)
+* Port over tests
+* Actually test it
+* Add PHP-specific loading code for files, searching etc.

 #### Donate

 If you want feel free to buy me a coffee [by clicking here](https://paypal.me/pklytastic?locale.x=en_US)